 |Contaminants||Year Tested||Unit||NL||PHG (MCLG)||In Compliance||Groundwater||Surface Water||Source|

-2 Fluoride is added to Oroville’s water supply in order to help prevent dental caries in consumers.
+2 Fluoride is added to Oroville's water supply.
+Cal Water treats its water by adding fluoride to the naturally occurring level in order to help prevent dental caries in consumers.
 The fluoride levels in the treated water are maintained within a range of 0.6-1.2 ppm, as required by DDW.

 3 For surface water systems, the treatment technique dictates that the turbidity level of the filtered water be less than or equal to 0.3 NTU in 95% of the measurements taken each month and not exceed 1 NTU at any time.
 Turbidity is a measurement of the cloudiness of water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.